-The Ohlone Indians, named Costanoan by early Spanish colonists, are a linguistic family who lived on the coast of central California.
+The Ohlone Indians, named Costanoan by early Spanish colonists, are a linguistic family living on central California’s coast.
 They originally lived in an area stretching from the San Francisco Bay southward to the lower Salinas Valley.

 They traditionally lived in more than 50 independently organized villages and did not view themselves as a distinct group.
 However, due to their similar languages, they often interacted freely with one another.
 They survived by hunting, fishing, and gathering acorns and seeds.
 They lived in round houses made of a framework of poles covered with grass, tule reeds, or ferns.
 They traveled the water in boats made of balsa wood or on rafts of tules.
 Their clothing was scant, with the men going naked.

-They were first met by Europeans when Spanish explorer Sebastián Vizcaíno encountered some of them in 1602 along the Monterey coast.
+Europeans first met them when Spanish explorer Sebastián Vizcaíno encountered some in 1602 along the Monterey coast.

-The first Spanish missionaries arrived in the area in 1769, which would dramatically change the lives of the Ohlone Indians.
-It was then that they received the name Costanoan, which means “coast” in Spanish.
+The first Spanish missionaries arrived in the area in 1769, dramatically changing the lives of the Ohlone Indians.
+Then they received the name Costanoan, which means “coast” in Spanish.
 Seven Spanish missions were built in their territory between 1770 and 1797.
 These included San Carlos, Soledad, San Juan Bautista, Santa Cruz, Santa Clara, San José, and Dolores (San Francisco).

-Today, many Ohlone descendants live in the San Francisco Bay area, and some are organized into distinct tribal groups.
+Many Ohlone descendants live in the San Francisco Bay area today, and some are organized into distinct tribal groups.
 Though their languages haven’t been spoken in more than 50 years, some Ohlone Indian people are working to revive the ancestral language again.
 These groups are actively involved in preserving and revitalizing their native culture and protecting ancestral sites.